 Chewy Chocolate Cookies

-This chocolate cookie recipe is based on my Cornish Fairing recipe.
-It’s a really easy chocolate cookies recipe.
+This is a really easy chewy chocolate cookies recipe.
+It is based a little bit on my Cornish Fairing recipe.
 You just replace the ginger in the recipe with some cocoa powder and abracadabra!
 You have chocolate cookies!
 And they are so soft and chewy!

-These pictures show what a chocolate Cornish fairing looks like!
+These pictures show what a chewy chocolate Cornish fairing looks like!

 So anyway, I experimented and tried this and it was a great success.
 The biscuits expand a lot during baking so make sure you leave enough space in between them on the baking sheet.

 I use a silicone baking sheet which makes life a lot easier and prevents any sticking at all.
 These things are really fab if you do a lot of baking.

 Easy as pie – no more scraping the baking paper off the bottom of the cookies!
 Just lift them off with a spatula and Bob’s your uncle!

 When you remove them from the oven they will still be a bit flexible, so make sure they harden up before you transfer them to a rack to cool off.